nielskrijger/blog/posts/2021-08-29-zindex-with-css-in-js.md

 ];
 ```

-The z-index number values automatically update.
+This keeps z-index values automatically updated.

 ## TypeScript variant

-In TypeScript you could do the following:
+With TypeScript, you can use the following approach:

 ```ts
 const zIndexOrder = [